 - Mozilla Firefox: Go to View in your browser and select Zoom, select Zoom Text Only, then select Zoom In.

-- Google Chrome: Go to Options (denoted by three horizontal lines in the top right of the browser) and select Zoom and the percentage you require.
+- Google Chrome: Go to Options (denoted by a vertical line of three dots in the top right of the browser) and select Zoom and the percentage you require.

 If you are using an Apple Mac, then follow these simple instructions:

-- Mozilla Firefox: Go to the View menu, Text size and select Increase/decrease text size.
+- Mozilla Firefox: Go to the View menu, then Text size and select Increase/decrease text size.